dividedbyzeroco/warp-server/readme.md

         actionable: ['username', 'password', 'email']
     },
     validate: {
-        // Pre-defined validators are available for the fields required by the Warp User Model
+        // Pre-defined validators are available for the fields required by the User Model
         // See the section on Pre-defined Validators for more info.
         'username': WarpServer.Model.Validation.FixedString(8, 16),
         'password': WarpServer.Model.Validation.Password(8),